-• Core dependencies are required by users running your code, and typically consist of third-party libraries imported by your package.
-When your package is distributed, the package metainfo includes these dependencies, allowing tools like pip to automatically install them alongside your package.
+- Core dependencies are required by users running your code, and typically consist of third-party libraries imported by your package.
+When your package is distributed, the package metainfo includes these dependencies, allowing tools like pip to automatically install them alongside your package. - Development dependencies are only required by developers working on your code.
+Examples are applications used to run tests, check code for style and correctness, or to build documentation.
+These dependencies are not a part of distribution packages, because users do not require them to run your code.